 Need help sorting through alternative treatments?
 Naturopathic physicians use diet, exercise, lifestyle changes and natural therapies to promote wellness in their patients’ lives and help with disease management or minimize side effects from other therapies.
 Locate a licensed naturopathic doctor near you »

 Many people with psoriasis have no doubt suspected what they eat affects their condition.
-Some find eliminating certain foods can help their psoriasis to clear.
-Learn more about certain foods that can help relieve symptoms.
+Some wonder whether eliminating certain foods can help their psoriasis to clear.
+Learn more about how certain foods may impact your symptoms.
 View more about diet and nutrition »

 Many herbal remedies have become mainstream in recent years.
 Don't mistake the terms "herbal" or "natural" or safe.
 Read more about herbal remedies »